-In the ordinary course of business, the Bank has granted loans to senior officers and directors and their affiliated companies amounting to \$739 thousand and \$1.5 million at December 31, 2015 and 2014, respectively.
-One new loan was approved during 2015 of which no additional borrowings were utilized.
-During 2015, subsequent advances totaled \$8.7 million and payments of \$9.1 million were received.
-The difference in related borrowings amounted to \$440 thousand, net reduction.
-Deposits of directors, executive officers and companies in which they have a direct or indirect ownership as of December 31, 2015 and 2014, amounted to \$26.3 million and \$26.1 million, respectively.
+In the ordinary course of business, the Bank has granted loans to senior officers and directors and their affiliated companies amounting to \$1.5 million and \$739 thousand at December 31, 2016 and 2015, respectively.
+One new loan was approved during 2016 of which no additional borrowings were utilized.
+During 2016, subsequent advances totaled \$9.9 million and payments of \$10.1 million were received.
+The difference in related borrowings amounted to \$757 thousand, net increase.
+Deposits of directors, executive officers and companies in which they have a direct or indirect ownership as of December 31, 2016 and 2015, amounted to \$21.7 million and \$26.3 million, respectively.